Tillandsia stricta Sol. ex Ker Gawl.

 Bloom Time: Early summer

-Tillandsia stricta is an evergreen, clump-forming, short-stemmed perennial with leaves arranged into thick rosettes that grow epiphytically.
-It is a medium-size species up to 4 inches (10 cm) across and up to 8 inches (20 cm) high.
-The leaves are recurved and covered with a kind of frost like scales, lanceolate, pointed, longer than the scape, and grows a bright red or bright rose spike with bright blue flowers.
+Tillandsia stricta is an evergreen clump-forming perennial with leaves arranged into thick, short-stemmed rosettes that grow epiphytically.
+It is a medium-sized species that grows up to 8 inches (20 cm) tall and up to 4 inches (10 cm) in diameter.
+Leaves are recurved and covered with frost-like scales, lanceolate, pointed, longer than the scape, and grow a bright red or bright rose spike with bright blue flowers.
 The spike is first held upright but then droops as it lengthens.

 How to Grow and Care

-Like with most plants, the first step in learning how to grow an Air Plant is learning about their natural habitats.
+Like most plants, the first step in learning how to grow an Air Plant is to learn about its natural habitats.
 These plants are native to forests and mountains in Central and South America and the southern United States.